Save To DynaFile Headless Service Installation Instructions

 C:\ProgramData\Blue Ribbon Technologies\SaveToDynaFile Service\Logs.

-- It is highly recommended that the individual configuring this service perfume a test scan on the copier to both the DynaFile Barcode and Batch destinations.
+- It is highly recommended that the individual configuring this service perform a test scan on the copier to both the DynaFile Barcode and Batch destinations.
 Once complete, they should inform their DynaFile Account Manager of these scans so that the configuration can be validated prior to training of the users.

 Multi-Office Configuration Steps: